-It is well established that effective warm up strategies prepare the athlete both mentally and physically for exercise or competition (Haffman, 2002., McArdle et al, 2007., Crow et al, 2012., Kraemer and Knobloch, 2009).
-However, poor warm up compliance amongst athletes and general populations is also well documented within literature and amongst coaches alike (Engebretsen et al, 2008).
+It’s well established that effective warm-up strategies prepare athletes both mentally and physically for exercise or competition (Haffman, 2002., McArdle et al, 2007., Crow et al, 2012., Kraemer and Knobloch, 2009).
+However, poor warm-up compliance amongst athletes and general populations is also well documented within literature and amongst coaches alike (Engebretsen et al, 2008).
 This suggests that any individuals that fail to warm up effectively will not reap the many documented benefits of warming up prior to training or competition.
-This blog explores the documented benefits of effective warm up strategies and will hopefully persuade individuals to start implementing such warm up strategies within their own training programs.
+This blog explores the documented benefits of effective warm-up strategies and will hopefully persuade individuals to start implementing such warm-up strategies within their own training programs.

 Greater aerobic efficiency

-As the name implies, the acute elevation of the core temperature in athletes is one of the key aims of a ‘warm up’.
-Indeed, the R component within the well-established RAMP warm up protocol regularly applied by strength and conditioning coaches stands for ‘Raise core temperature’.
-Previous findings suggest that such an increase core temperature and blood flow results in greater oxygen delivery to working muscles due to the Bohr effect (McArdle et al, 2007).
-This leads to the facilitation of oxygen release from haemoglobin within the blood and myoglobin within the muscle, thereby improving the bodies capabilities to meet the aerobic demands of oxidative dominant – endurance based sports or recovery rates between intense bouts of high intensity activity.
-Therefore, the completion of an effective warm up prior to training or competition, may potentiate endurance/recovery performance in athletes.
+As the name implies, the acute elevation of the core temperature in athletes is one of the key aims of a warm-up routine.
+Indeed, the R component within the well-established RAMP warm-up protocol regularly applied by strength and conditioning coaches stands for ‘Raise core temperature’.
+Previous findings suggest that an increase in core temperature and blood flow results in greater oxygen delivery to working muscles due to the Bohr effect (McArdle et al, 2007).
+This leads to the facilitation of oxygen release from haemoglobin within the blood and myoglobin within the muscle, thereby improving the bodies capabilities to meet the aerobic demands of oxidative dominant – endurance-based sports or recovery rates between intense bouts of high-intensity activity.
+Therefore, the completion of an effective warm-up prior to training or competition may potentiate endurance/recovery performance in athletes.

-Additional potentiating performance benefits, such as faster muscle contraction and relaxation of against and antagonist muscles, have also been documented in literature (Hoffman, 2002).
-Such effects may result in greater rate of force development (RFD), a key desired quality in athletes that has demonstrated to have significant correlations with both sprinting and jumping performance (Cronin and Sleivert, 2005).
+Additional potentiating performance benefits, such as faster muscle contraction and relaxation of antagonist muscles, have also been documented in literature (Hoffman, 2002).
+Such effects may result in a greater rate of force development (RFD), a key desired quality in athletes that have demonstrated significant correlations with both sprinting and jumping performance (Cronin and Sleivert, 2005).
 Again, such RFD performance effects demonstrate the need to implement effective warm up strategies in training and competition.

 Findings from Crow and colleagues (2012) are in agreement with the performance potentiating effects highlighted, with greater power output (maximal unloaded squat jumps) scores demonstrated in athletes who had completed pre-activity gluteal activation exercises compared to those who had not.
 These findings suggest that any athletes who compete in sports that require optimal jumping capabilities would benefit greatly from applying effective warm-up strategies involving glute activation exercises.